prody/ProDy/doc/getprody.rst

   *Windows*: Note that, NumPy and ProDy supports only **32-bit** Python on Windows.

-  *Python 2.6 and 3.1*: ProDy should work with Python 2.6 and 3.1, but note that all tests are performed using Python 2.7 and 3.2, so these are the recommended versions.
+  *Python 2.6 and 3.1* can be used to run ProDy, but note that all tests are performed using Python 2.7 and 3.2, so these are the recommended versions.

 * `NumPy`_ 1.4+